Gettysburg: Food Access and Immigration

 Overview

-During the first week, all Fellows (Gettysburg and Tucson) travel to the border of Arizona and Mexico to learn about the intersection of immigration and food justice.
-Gettysburg Fellows return to Adams County for a second week of training to further understand how similar issues play out in the County.
-They visit agencies, speak with community members, and volunteer.
+During the first week, all Fellows participate in an orientation to learn more about the intersection of immigration and food justice.
+Gettysburg Fellows also learn about life in Adams County: they visit agencies, speak with community members, and volunteer.
 By the end of the week, they will begin to understand the intersections between food and immigrant life in Adams County.

-Once orientation is complete, Fellows begin working with their community partner.
-Each week there will be a some activities which Fellows will do together, such as gardening, preserving fruit, and tutoring adults in ESL.
-In addition, each Fellow will work with CPS staff to implement their learning project related to food justice, immigrant's rights, educational equity, and/or poverty eradication.
+Once orientation is complete, Fellows begin working with their community partner (30 hours per week).
+In addition, each Fellow will work with CPS staff to implement their learning project related to food justice, immigrant's rights, educational equity, and/or poverty eradication (10 hours per week).

-Fellows stay together in campus housing, which is paid for by the Fellowship.
+Fellows stay in campus housing, which is paid for by the Fellowship.

 Community Partners in Gettysburg: